-Payment for Ecosystem Services - options and opportunities for New Britain Island
+Payment for ecosystem services options and opportunities for New Britain Island, Papua New Guinea

 New Britain Island, off the north-east coast of Papua New Guinea (PNG), offers some of the richest biodiversity, densest forest and most spectacular natural beauty on earth.
 But the fight for the survival of these features is a faceoff between extraction industries and existing conservation efforts.